scheinheiser/todo-app/README.md

-# todo-app
+# Todo Application
 A small todo application built in Odin using raylib/raygui.
+You can make new todos, save them to an external file and delete them when finished.
+I implemented a scrolling functionality so that many can be up at one point in time.

 I did this as a way to learn both Odin and raylib better - there are likely some issues/bugs that I haven't caught.